The Acute Garlic Supplementation Ameliorates Exercise-Induced Lipid Peroxidation in Sedentary Individuals

 How to Cite

 The Acute Garlic Supplementation Ameliorates Exercise-Induced Lipid Peroxidation in Sedentary Individuals.
 (2020).
-International Journal of Health Studies, 6(1). https://doi.org/10.22100/ijhs.v6i1.704
+International Journal of Health Studies (Undergoing Change to Shahroud Journal of Medical Sciences), 6(1). https://doi.org/10.22100/ijhs.v6i1.704